Mahindra Verito Vibe

-The Mahindra Verito Vibe was a subcompact hatchback car made for the Indian market.
+The Mahindra Verito Vibe was a subcompact notchback car made for the Indian market.
 It was developed as a variation of the Dacia Logan and introduced as a subcompact notchback for the Indian market in order to offer a hatchback-like car in a smaller size.

-The Mahindra Verito Vibe is the hatchback version of the Mahindra Verito, which was a sedan and is also a discontinued model of Mahindra & Mahindra; this model appeared before the sedan version.
+The Mahindra Verito Vibe is the notchback version of the Mahindra Verito, which was a sedan and is also a discontinued model of Mahindra & Mahindra; this model appeared before the sedan version.

 History

 The Mahindra Verito Vibe was launched in 2013 to get the tax benefits offered to cars with a length below 4 m.
-The car was a converted Mahindra Verito sedan (based on first generation of the Dacia Logan) into a sub 4-meter hatchback.
+The car was a converted Mahindra Verito sedan (based on first generation of the Dacia Logan) into a sub 4-meter notchback.